OISF/suricata/doc/userguide/rules/meta.rst

 .. tip::

-   It is convention that the signature ``sid`` is provided as the last keyword (or second-to-last if there is a ``rev``) of the signature.
+   It is a standard practice in rule writing that the signature ``sid`` is provided as the last keyword (or second-to-last if there is a ``rev``) of the signature.

-   There are reserved ranges of sids recorded here, https://sidallocation.org/
+   There are reserved ranges of sids, the reservations are recorded at https://sidallocation.org/

 rev (revision)
 --------------
-The sid keyword is almost every time accompanied by rev. Rev represents the version of the signature.
+The sid keyword is commonly accompanied by the rev keyword.
+Rev represents the version of the signature.
 If a signature is modified, the number of rev will be incremented by the signature writers.
 The format of rev is::

   rev:123;